MatthewOM/MatthewOM/News/highlights.md

 ### Fall 2021
 - Resubmitted the <i>ES-sim</i>-GLM manuscript after revisions.
-- The <i>ES-sim</i>-GLM manuscript was recommended after revisions.
+- The <i>ES-sim</i>-GLM manuscript was recommended pending revisions.

 ### Summer 2021
 - The physiology paper is available online in <i>Evolution Letters</i>.
 - The physiology paper with Yan-Fu Qu and John Wiens was accepted in <i>Evolution Letters</i>.
 - The <i>ES-sim</i>-GLM manuscript was rejected (1x) and resubmitted to a different journal.
 - Resubmitted the physiology manuscript after revisions.
-- The physiology manuscript was recommended after major revision.
+- The physiology manuscript was recommended pending major revision.
 - The <i>ES-sim</i>-GLM manuscript was 1st submitted.

 ### Spring 2021